ATP Barcelona (1973–1976)

 The ATP Barcelona was a men's clay court tennis tournament founded in 1973.
 Also known as the Barcelone Championships that was played in Barcelona, Spain.
 In 1975 this event was co-valid as the Catalonian Championships (1935–1978).
 The tournament was part of the ATP Spring Circuit from 1973 to 1976, a subsidiary circuit of the ILTF European Circuit.
 It was not part of the ILTF Grand Prix Circuit.

+Past finals

+Note: Listed as the Barcelona-1 (1973), Barcelona-2 (1975-76) events at the ATP archive results included.